NizarAlbasir/DigitalDatcom/README.md

-it is a matlab function to convert Excel file into Digital Datcom input file
+it is a matlab function to convert Excel file into "DIGITAL DATCOM" input file. simply write over your aircraft properities into the EXCEL file then run the matlab "DATCOM_INPUT_SCRIPT" function and the input file will be created.